Our Mission

 Non-Juried Show Riverside

-The JWS Non-juried Members' Show Riverside will be Apr 1 - May 29, 2026 at the Grace Gallery (2nd floor of the McCord Building) of the Riverside Park United Methodist Church, 819 Park Street, Jacksonville, 32204.
+The JWS Non-juried Members' Show Riverside will be Apr 6 - May 29, 2026 at the Grace Gallery (2nd floor of the McCord Building) of the Riverside Park United Methodist Church, 819 Park Street, Jacksonville, 32204.
 This is an opportunity for members to show and sell your artwork.
 Whether you are a beginner or a seasoned award-winning artist, please share your artwork!
-Online entry between March 23 to March 30.
-For more information and to enter go to:
+Important dates:

 2026 Student Show

 JWS is proud to sponsor the fourth annual on-line show for the students of Pine Forest Elementary School of the Arts.
 The show will be juried, and 1st, 2nd, 3rd, and Honorable Mention awards will be presented at the end of the school year.
 Students can participate through the school’s art program.
+If you would like to help and join the celebration on May 19, contact Barbara Holt.
 Click this link to go to the Entry Form, Show Information and Gallery of Past Shows.

 Publications & Events